Become a volunteer!

 We offer Volunteer Officer posts for people looking for a career in wildlife conservation, or in outdoor education and community work.
 These placements are for 6-9 months, usually 3 days a week.
 We provide training, both formal and informal to give you career experience in the environment sector.
 We also provide interview training at the end of your placement.

 These posts come up once or twice a year.
+There are no current vacancies for Volunteer Officers but we will update this page if this changes.

 "Why do I volunteer?
 Well, I really do believe in the Great Fen.
 Clawing back what is still a small but precious area for nature and to restore an ancient habitat is not only good for wildlife but also the local community, now and in the future."